 Some disadvantages of a medical abortion are:

-- It is not available in the second trimester.
+- It is unavailable in the second trimester.

 - Only part of the treatment takes place in a clinic.